s3gw-tech/s3gw-website/README.md

 ### Deployment

 An automated GH action will deploy the website to GitHub Pages once a PR has been merged to `main`.

+### Static Files

+The `static` subdirectory contains static files both for this website as well as other parts of the project.
+In particular, image files containing the logo are hosted there, which are used in other parts of the project as well, e.g. the helm chart.
+Take extra care when moving or modifying the static content.